l7mp/stunner/doc/CONCEPTS.md

-* **Gateway operator:** The main purpose of the gateway operator is to watch gateway hierarchies for change and, once a custom resource is added or modified by the user, render a new dataplane running configuration.
+* **Gateway operator:** The main purpose of the gateway operator is to watch gateway hierarchies for change and, once a custom resource is added or modified by the user, render a new dataplane configuration.
 This configuration is then mapped into the filesystem of the `stunnerd` pods running in the same namespace, so that each `stunnerd` instance will use the most recent configuration.
 The implementation and documentation of the STUNner's gateway operator can be found [here](https://github.com/l7mp/stunner-gateway-operator).

 * **STUNner ConfigMap:** The STUNner ConfigMap contains the running dataplane configuration.
 Of